rokkro/netlab-scripts/README.md

 # netlab-scripts

 Logon Script - For static routes, firewall rules, and adapter/interface settings.
 Also disables proxy if that was turned on for some reason.
+For use on Computers through group policy.

+FixTaskSchedulerExplorer.bat - In Windows Server 2019, after promoting a server to domain controller, the administrator account stops launching the explorer process properly.
+This is due to a scheduled task for explorer not running correctly, and also prevents you from launching explorer.exe manually.
+As a workaround, this script is used as a logon script for DCs to fix the administrator account.
+It kills the task scheduler service, launches the explorer process, and starts the task scheduler again.

 Optional Features - For installing telnet client and WSL.
 WSL installation process still a WIP.
 This script probably won't be used.